Wide-band timing of GMRT discovered millisecond pulsars: Results

+\subsubsubsection{J1640$+$2224} {Figures \ref{b} and \ref{f}} show folded pulse profiles for J1640$+$2224 in band-3 and band-5, respectively.
+The steep spectral nature of this pulsar makes it much brighter in band-3 as compared to band-5. {Figure \ref{DM_curve_J1640+2224} shows the DM variation with time for this pulsar in band-3}.

+\subsubsubsection{J1713$+$0747} J1713$+$0747 has a lower flux density in band-3 compared to band-5 (Table \ref{table_flux}).
+The pulse profiles in both the bands have a single component with significant pulse broadening due to scattering seen in band-3 (Figure \ref{d}) compared to band-5 (Figure \ref{h}). {The pulse profile within band-3 also evolves considerably with frequency.
+For J1713$+$0747, we measured a scintillation bandwidth of 0.85$\pm$0.22 MHz at 334 MHz and 1.24$\pm$0.23 MHz at 425 MHz.
+We find $\Delta \nu \propto \nu^{1.56}$ where $\Delta \nu$ is scintillation bandwidth at frequency $\nu$.
+The estimated scaling is much shallower than the Kolmogorov spectrum.
+The coefficients of eigenvectors, created in PCA analysis, capture the profile evolution (including scattering) with frequency.} {Figure \ref{DM_curve_J1713+0747} shows the DM variation with time for this pulsar in band-3.}

+\subsubsubsection{J1909$-$3744} J1909$-$3744 has a single component pulse profile both in band-3 (Fig \ref{c}) and band-5 (Fig \ref{g}), and has higher detection significance in band-3 compared to band-5. {Due to less number of observations (only four) in band-3 for J1909$-$3744 the temporal variation of DM plot is not added.
+However, the median precision obtained for the available epochs are listed in Table \ref{Table_2}}.

-The pulse profile of PSR J2145$-$0750 has two main components, and the peak amplitude ratio evolves with frequency (as seen in Fig. \ref{a} and \ref{e}).
-The pulsar is significantly brighter in band-3 than in band-5, making it one of the best PTA MSPs to follow-up at the low frequencies.
-We quantify the profile evolution within a frequency band by the number of eigenvectors required to create a frequency-dependent profile template (Section \ref{sec:techniques}).
-For PSR J2145$-$0750, 1 and 2 eigenvectors was required to capture most of the profile evolution with frequency in average portrait of band-5 and band-3, respectively.
+\subsubsubsection{J2145$-$0750} The pulse profile of J2145$-$0750 has two main components, and the peak amplitude ratio evolves with frequency (as seen in Fig. \ref{a} and \ref{e}).
+The pulsar is bright in band-3, making it one of the best PTA MSPs to follow-up at the low frequencies.
+Figure \ref{DM_curve_J2145-0750} presents the temporal variations of DM for J2145$-$0750, obtained with NB and WB analysis, {in band-3 of the uGMRT}.